Azure/maximo/README.md

 # Maximo on Azure

 This repository provides deployment guidance, scripts and best practices for running IBM Maximo Application Suite (Maximo or MAS) on OpenShift using the Azure Cloud.
-The instruction below have been tested with Maximo 8.5.0 on OpenShift main.
+The instruction below have been tested with Maximo 8.5.1 on OpenShift 4.6.

 ## Table of Contents